Sauna In Finland In 10 Easy Steps

 Wondering where to sauna now that you are ready to sauna in Finland using these 10 easy steps.
 See top locations of where to practice this unique tradition based on top tourist cities.

-Tampere – If you’re looking for a place to unwind and enjoy nature’s beauty as the backdrop to your sauna experience, I suggest visiting Kaupinojan Sauna.
+If you’re looking for a place to unwind and enjoy nature’s beauty as the backdrop to your sauna experience, I suggest visiting .
 This sauna is located in a gorgeous shores of Lake Näsijärvi.
 Visitors can enjoy the cozy heat from by the wood-burning stove and take a dip in the freezing yet refreshing lake to cool off.

-Helsinke – In Helsinke, my friend who has experienced their fair share of saunas suggests Löyly Sauna.
-Löyly Sauna is a modern seaside sauna in Helsinki that features a stylish glass-walled restaurant and a large deck offering panoramic views of the surrounding area.
+Löyly Sauna is one of the most popular saunas in Helsinki, expect modern seaside sauna in Helsinki that features a stylish glass-walled restaurant and a large deck offering panoramic views of the surrounding area.

 Discover what else you can do in Finland